punnal/Audit-Fuzzing/change_auditd_parameters/README.md

 ## Changing parameters in audit.rules
 Buffer size and Rate limit parameters can be changed to a random value between the range specified.

-Time, value of parameter and output of `auditctl -s` will be stored in a /auditRandom.txt.
+Time, value of parameter and output of `auditctl -s` will be stored in /auditRandom.txt.

 Sample use: